The choice of the itinerary is important

 Access to CERN

-• Two additional access points for cyclists exist on the CERN Prevessin site:
+- Two additional access points for cyclists exist on the CERN Prevessin site:

-• Access to CERN Meyrin via gate C and A is possible for pedestrians and cyclists thanks to a turnstile, from 6 am to 10 pm from Monday to Friday.
+– a turnstile entrance at the Chemin du Moulin des Ponts - Access to CERN Meyrin via gate C and A is possible for pedestrians and cyclists thanks to a turnstile.

-• To move between the CERN Meyrin and Prevessin sites, take the cycle path on the Route de l’Europe.
+Consult the SCE web site for more details. - To move between the CERN Meyrin and Prevessin sites, take the cycle path on the Route de l’Europe.

-• Safe commuting between the CERN hostel at St. Genis and the CERN Prevessin site is possible using the more quiet back roads.
+- Safe commuting between the CERN hostel at St. Genis and the CERN Prevessin site is possible using the more quiet back roads.

 Cycling to CERN